We’ve devised some simple guidelines for submitting digital photos to Wheaton Magazine.

 Use a higher resolution setting on your digital camera.

-Email photo from smartphone or other device at its original size, or at the highest resolution possible.
+Email photo from a smartphone or another device at its original size, or at the highest resolution possible.

 At a minimum, photos must be 4X6 at 300 dpi.
 A good indicator that you have a high-res photo is that it exceeds 1 MB in size.
 Photos downloaded directly from Facebook, or other social media galleries, are too small to publish.
 The owner of those photos must email the original photo at a high resolution to ensure it is printable.